w3c/wai-curricula/content/designer/page-layout.md

 Students should be able to:

 * ensure distinguishable styles are applied to different page regions, such as header, navigation, main, and footer
-* ensure distinguishable styles are used to identify different components, such as text, links, buttons, or form elements
+* ensure distinguishable styles are used for different components, such as text, links, buttons, or form elements
 * create designs that allow for text cues to convey any information that is provided using color alone, such as an asterisk to convey required form fields in a form
+* ensure that information provided using differences in color is also provided using different patterns, shapes, and icons
 * ensure that information conveyed through differences in text color is also conveyed using other visual cues, such as underline, bold, and italics
-* ensure that information provided using differences in color is also provided using different patterns, shapes, and icons

 #### Teaching Ideas for Topic